-For retail marketers, there’s no question that putting together a paid social media strategy feels like an increasingly uphill battle.
+There’s no question that putting together a paid social media strategy feels like an increasingly uphill battle.
 There’s an ever expanding amount of competing platforms to evaluate, which are constantly updating features and advertiser options; shifting audience habits meaning what worked in the past won’t necessarily work in the present; organic reach periodically decreased by algorithms; and regulatory changes that shift the rules of engagement.

 While that might seem like a daunting environment to operate in, the truth is with the right assistance that can also turn into a competitive advantage.
 When you are able to understand the full 360-degree view of the audience and the social media ecosystem, your content will stand out that much more compared to advertisers who haven’t cracked the code.

-With that framework in mind and based on ListenFirst’s extensive experience in social intelligence and optimizing retail campaign performance, here are six key insights into how to improve social media ROI.
+With that framework in mind and based on ListenFirst’s extensive experience in social intelligence and optimizing campaign performance, here are six key insights into how to improve social media ROI.

 Tip #1: Avoid The Trap Of Getting Data From Too Many Different Vendors